kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 Note that the `Reason` and `Message` values for `Failed` condition may differ from your output, depending on an error.

 Provisioning Request state is described in the `.conditions[*].status` field.
-An empty field means ProvisinongRequest is still being processed by the Cluster Autoscaler.
+An empty field means ProvisinongRequest is still being processed by the ClusterAutoscaler.
 Otherwise, it falls into one the states listed below:
 - `Accepted` - indicates that the ProvisioningRequest was accepted by ClusterAutoscaler, so ClusterAutoscaler will attempt to provision the nodes for it.
 - `Provisioned` - indicates that all of the requested resources were created and are available in the cluster.
 ClusterAutoscaler will set this condition when the VM creation finishes successfully.
 - `Failed` - indicates that it is impossible to obtain resources to fulfill this ProvisioningRequest.
 Condition Reason and Message will contain more details about what failed.